Primary Storage Device

 Alternatively referred to as internal memory, main memory, and primary memory, a primary storage device is a medium that holds memory for short periods of time while a computer is running.
 Although it has a much lower access time and faster performance, it is also about two orders of magnitude more costly than secondary storage.

 Random Access Memory (RAM) and cache are both examples of a primary storage device.
-The image shows three different types storage for computer data.
-Primary storage's key differences from the others are that it is directly accessible by the CPU, it is volatile and non-removable.
+The image shows three different types of storage for computer data.
+Primary storage's key differences from the others are that it is directly accessible by the CPU, it is volatile, and it is non-removable.

 - See our storage device definition for a full list of storage devices.